MerginMaps/docs/src/quick-start/README.md

 ## Mergin Maps Cloud

-It is easy to start using Mergin - let's head to <a href="https://public.cloudmergin.com/">https://public.cloudmergin.com/</a>
+It is easy to start using Mergin - let's head to [https://public.cloudmergin.com](https://public.cloudmergin.com)

 ### Sign up